Actively Recruiting

 - Presence of visceral metastasis of lymphoma

-- Receiving radiotherapy or systemic anti-cancer therapy during the study
+- Concurrent radiotherapy or systemic anti-cancer therapy including chemotherapy, biological agents, or immunotherapy

-- Active systemic or skin infections of grade 3 or higher severity
+- Active systemic or skin infection of grade 3 or higher

 - Dementia or altered mental status preventing informed consent